-Intel HD Graphics 620 is an integrated Graphics Card, hence it’s memory is dynamic.
+Intel HD Graphics 620 is an integrated Graphics Card.
+Hence its memory is dynamic.
 It uses the system’s memory which could go up to 32 GB.
-If your Notebook has 8GB of RAM then by default this GPU will be able to utilize up to 4 GB of the System Memory.
-However, this limit can be changed from the BIOS.
+If your Notebook has 8GB of RAM then by default, this GPU will be able to utilize up to 4 GB of the System Memory.
+However, one can always change the Maximum Video Memory from the BIOS Settings.
 You can allocate the video memory as per your choice.

 On the PassMark Benchmarking Tool, the Intel HD 620 Graphics scores 944 points.
-This is a huge improvement over the previous generations of Intel HD Graphics.
+This benchmark scores clearly show that there is a huge improvement over the previous generations of Intel HD Graphics.
 It is now even stronger than the low-end Integrated GPUs by Nvidia & AMD.
 Let us have a look at all the benchmark scores.

 Comparison with Intel HD Graphics 520 & 5500

 The Intel HD Graphics 520 is an integrated GPU of 6th generation Skylake Processors like Core i5 6200U while the Intel HD 5500 is present in the Intel 5th generation Broadwell CPUs like the Coe i5 5200U.
-Although, there is not a huge improvement over the last generation, still the Benchmark Score has doubled if we compare it with 2 generations old GPU.
-The Gaming performance has certainly improved and you would definitely get better frame rates.
+Although there is not a vast improvement over the last generation, still the Benchmark Score has doubled if we compare it with two generations old GPU.
+The Gaming performance has certainly improved, and you would get better frame rates.
 Let’s hope to see an even better Integrated GPU in the upcoming 8th Generation!

 Comparison with Nvidia Geforce 910M & 920M

-Nvidia Geforce 910M & 920M are the cheapest GPUs from the Nvidia Geforce 900 series and you must avoid them at all costs.
-The integrated GPU Intel HD Graphics 620 is far better compared to them.
+Nvidia Geforce 910M & 920M are the cheapest GPUs from the Nvidia Geforce 900 series, and you must avoid them at all costs.
+The integrated GPU Intel HD Graphics 620 is much better when compared to them.
 Now, there’s no point of buying a Notebook with a weak dedicated GPUs like one of these.

 Comparison with AMD Radeon R5 M430 & R7 M445